lgmorand/lgmorand.github.io/_posts/2023-03-01-aks-monitoring-too-expensive.md

 ## Conclusion

 All these tweaks won't allow you to get a free monitoring solution but they should help to fine-tune your usage and to pay only for what you need.
-From my personal experience, I'd say that I was always capable to lower the price from 50% to 80% combining several of these tips.
+From my personal experience, I'd say that I was always capable to lower the price from 50% to 80% combining several of these tips without losing in quality of monitoring.